 C. Contract with the customer normally do not contain significant financing component and any advance payment received and /or amount retained by customer is with intention of protecting either parties to the contract.

 D. Variable consideration primarily consists of amount receivable/reimbursable against foreign exchange variation clause.
 The amount of revenue recognised in respect of the same is determined based on the methodology specified in the contract.
-The amount is recognised as revenue on accrual/admittance of claim by customer.
+The amount is recognised as revenue on accrual basis.

 E. The company's turnover mainly includes supply of defence electronics equipments and systems.